 Listening in the time of Corona

-Discussion with four artists who are concerned with listening to the world
+Online discussions and performances with four artists who are concerned with listening to the world

 Has the sound of our environment changed during the last year, or is it our listening that has changed?